synesthete/OpenerManifest/README.md

 ## Browsers

 Support for opening any http or https URL in browsers was added in Opener 1.1.
-Browsers live under the `browsers` top level key, each one contains a subset of the keys from the other `app`, `action`, and `format` dictionaries.
+Browsers live under the `browsers` top level key, each one contains a subset of the keys from the other `app`, `action`, and `format` dictionaries.

 <table>
 <tr><th>Key</th><th>Type</th><th>Description</th></tr>